Prolactinoma Symptoms, Causes Diagnosis and Treatment

 Prolactinomas secrete excess prolactin and are the most common pituitary adenoma.
 The normal blood prolactin level is typically less than 20-25 ng/ml.
 In general, the prolactin level correlates with the size of the prolactinoma.

-Common Symptoms of Prolactinomas and Their Effects on Hormone Levels
+Common Signs and Symptoms of a Prolactinoma and Their Effects on Hormone Levels

 In most women, prolactinomas are detected when they are smaller (microadenomas) and the prolactin level is moderately elevated (50 – 300 ng/ml).
 A relatively small elevation in prolactin will cause irregular menstrual periods or amenorrhea and galactorrhea.